 Parisian housewives and professional chefs alike turn out spectacular meals in kitchens even smaller than ours, so we think you’ll be quite at home if you’re eating in!
-The kitchen is fully equipped with half-refrigerator, a washing machine (with a drying rack), two-burner stove, toaster and a combination microwave/grill oven (sorry, we do not have a full oven).
+The kitchen is fully equipped with half-refrigerator, a washing machine (with a drying rack), two-burner stove, toaster and a combination microwave/grill oven (sorry, we do not have an oven).
 We also provide a coffee pot and an electric kettle for boiling water for tea!
-All the tableware and cookware you’ll need for your stay are provided, and we also provide basic cooking staples such as sugar, salt, pepper and olive oil.
-Don’t worry — our in-house directory will tell you where to shop for provisions!
+All the tableware and cookware you’ll need for your stay are provided.

 We provide fresh bed linens and bath towels for your stay.

 The view from the bedroom window overlooks a quiet courtyard with a partial view of some green space, here shown with a flowering tree in spring:

 Located through the bedroom is the compact but completely updated and efficient shower room.

 The neighborhood is a fabulous location for a long-term stay in Paris.
 The quartier still retains much of its original character, that of a simpler time in Paris when artists, musicians and writers frequented the cafés and bistros of old Montmartre.
 Yes, there are many tourists, but this is still an area that real Parisians LOVE to call home (we are among them!)